 Uber Technologies Inc. just paved the way for a big investment by SoftBank Group Corp.
 (SFTBY) , marking the Japanese conglomerate's latest big wager on ride-hailing services.

 Uber's board unanimously voted to approve SoftBank investing between $1 billion and $1.25 billion in the company at its latest valuation of $68 billion, as part of a consortium with Dragoneer Investment Group.
 The consortium would then purchase an additional large stake from existing Uber shareholders at a lower valuation.
 The deal is far from being finalized, but by voting to move forward, Uber's board has signaled that it will at least consider the investment.
 The board met late Tuesday and agreed on several other initiatives, including reducing most of former CEO Travis Kalanick's super voting power.

-Should Uber's board approve an investment from SoftBank, it would add to Softbank's already tangled web of investments in the rideshare market.
+Should the SoftBank investment prove successful, it would add to Softbank's already tangled web of investments in the rideshare market.
 Last month, SoftBank led a $2 billion funding round in Grab, Uber's top ride-hailing competitor in Southeast Asia, in addition to its other multi-million dollar investments in India's Olacabs, Brazil's 99Taxis and China's Kuaidi Dache, which merged with rival Didi Dache in 2015 to form the giant Didi Chuxing.

 SoftBank CEO Masayoshi Son now seems to have the U.S. in his sights.
 During an Aug.
 7 press conference, Son expressed interest not just in Uber, but also its top rival Lyft Inc.